David Allan Coe: Bankruptcy

-Like Willie Nelson and Jerry Lee Lewis, Coe has battled the IRS costing him the publishing rights to his compositions, including "Take This Job and Shove It".
+Coe was in legal conflict with the Internal Revenue Service (IRS), costing him the publishing rights to his compositions, including "Take This Job and Shove It".
 He stated in 2003:

 All of my songs up to 1984 were sold in a bankruptcy proceeding for, like, $25,000 from the bankruptcy court, because nobody told me they'd been put up for sale!
-Basically the IRS claimed I owed them $100,000.
+Basically, the IRS claimed I owed them $100,000.
 I was living at a place and we had a flood and everything was destroyed.
 They knew I didn't have any records – any proof of what I did have and what I didn't have.
-So I just filed [for] bankruptcy.
+So, I just filed [for] bankruptcy.
 [Willie] Nelson chose to deal with them.
 I chose not to.
 I'm totally straight with them now.
 The only income I have is the money I make on the road performing and from my new songs that I own.

 In another interview, Coe added, "All the songs on the X-rated albums were sold.
 I don't own that stuff anymore.
 I have nothing to do with that stuff.
 They have to give me credit as the songwriter, but I don't make one cent."